cncf/glossary/content/en/kubernetes.md

 Infrastructure automation and declarative configuration management have been important concepts for a long time, but they have become more pressing as [cloud computing](cloud-computing/) has gained popularity.
 As demand for compute resources increases and organizations need to provide more operational capabilities with fewer engineers, new technologies and working methods are required to meet that demand.
-Additionally, the rise of cloud computing along with containerization and organizations busy automating more traditional infrastructure need a mechanism to automate the configuration and deployment of their containers.

 ## How it helps